ujwal-jibhkate/ujwal-jibhkate.github.io/_pages/about.md

 ### 🔋 **Health Monitoring of Li-ion Batteries**
 **July 2021 – Dec 2022**
-- 📉 Developed a Kalman filter-based system for monitoring battery health with **super low error rates**.
+- 📉 Developed a OCV-based system for monitoring battery health with **super low error rates**.
 - 🔬 Published findings in **Electrochimica Acta** and at the **Springer ICAER Conference**.
 - 🛠️ Tools used: **Python**, **OCV–SOC model**.